Before writing a book we need to train

 The aspiring writer gives up and vows to never write again.
 Or maybe, just maybe, this novice stops aspiring and starts training.
 Of course some aspiring authors never do anything except train.
 That’s no good either.

 Just as a good prelude to running a marathon could start with jogging, wise preparation for writing a novel starts with the short story.
+Wise preparation for writing a novel starts with the short story.
+Click To Tweet

 As a nonfiction writer, I cranked out hundreds of articles before I attempted my first book.
 Though I completed it, the results were sad.
 Then I wrote a second and a third.
 At some point they became worthy of publication.
 (Thankfully the first one will never go past a couple of beta readers and a developmental editor.)